eliezerjg/reactangular/readme.md

 <p>
     See all <a href="https://www.cvedetails.com/vulnerability-list/vendor_id-18512/Angularjs.html">CVE List</a>.
 </p>

 <p>
-    BonitaSoft created a open source fork of AngularJS, so maybe if you have some problems with CVE-S, you can probably found in their project the solution.
+    <a href="https://github.com/bonitasoft/angular.js">BonitaSoft created a open source fork of AngularJS,</a>
+    so maybe if you have some problems with CVE-S, you can probably found in their project the solution.
 </p>